InSight: Surface operations

-On 7 December 2018, InSight recorded the sounds of Martian winds with SEIS, which is able to record vibrations within human hearing range, although rather low (aka subwoofer-type sounds), and these were sent back to Earth.
+On 7 December 2018, InSight recorded the sounds of Martian winds with SEIS, which is able to record vibrations within human hearing range, although rather low (i.e., subwoofer-type sounds), and these were sent back to Earth.
 This was the first time the sound of Mars wind was heard after two previous attempts.

 On 19 December 2018, the SEIS instrument was deployed onto the surface of Mars next to the lander by its robotic arm, and it was commissioned on 4 February 2019.
 After the seismometer became fully operational, the heat probe instrument was deployed on 12 February 2019.

 In April 2019, NASA reported that the Mars InSight lander detected its first marsquake.